mavlink/MAVSDK-Python/README.md

 ### Generate the API documentation

-Make sure the version is set correctly before generating and uploading new documentation.
+Make sure the version tag is set correctly before generating new documentation.

 ```
 pip3 install sphinx numpydoc